Tasmania Police

 Tasmania Police is the primary law enforcement agency of the Australian state of Tasmania.
-Established in 1899, the force has more than 1,300 officers policing Tasmania's population of over half a million people.
+Established in 1899, the force has more than 1,300 officers policing Tasmania's population of 571,200 people.

 History

 Colonial history

 Prior to the formation of a unified police force, the colony of Tasmania (then called Van Diemen's Land) was policed from 1803 under the administration of Lieutenant Governor David Collins by a small number of superintendents and overseers, and from 1804 by a civilian body known as the "Night Watch", brought by Collins from Port Phillip Bay.
 The Night Watch was disbanded in 1806 due to ineffectiveness and was replaced by British military patrols.
 A municipal police force was established at Port Dalrymple (Launceston) on 19 November 1804, with Thomas Massey as Chief Constable.

 Formation

 With the introduction of the Police Regulation Act 1898, one unified police force was established which came into being on 1 January 1899.
 George Richardson was appointed the first Commissioner of the new force, and he quickly implemented several structural changes to the existing municipal policing areas, amalgamating them into 14 districts between a total of 246 police members.
 The early police officers were to undertake a wide variety of tasks from compiling the electoral roll in 1903, to tracking missing rifles from the Tasmanian contingent to the Second Boer War.
 Richardson complained frequently about the workload placed upon his officers, until a Royal Commission in 1905 recommended his replacement.
 William Hunt was appointed as Richardson's replacement but died before he could take office, and Colonel John Lord took his place, serving as Commissioner for 16 years with a break to serve with the First Australian Imperial Force during World War I.